hybridgroup/artoo-digispark/README.md

 ### Ubuntu

 The main steps are:
-- Add a udev rule to allow access to the Digispark device
+- Add a udev rule to allow access to the Digispark device (Do not worry about this, the `cylon littlewire upload` command does it for you if none is detected)
 - Plug in the Digispark to the USB port
 - Connect to the device via Artoo

 DO NOT plug in the Digispark to your computer's USB port until prompted.